nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Editing the data file

-RHRH data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+RHRH data are saved as a JSON file `[JAR file location]/data/[name of RHRH data file].json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, RHRH will discard all data and start with an empty data file at the next run.